the French flag

 Second Consequence: The Impossibility of Knowing the Thing-in-Itself

 Let us call the thing-in-itself the thing as it truly is, unaltered by our cognitive faculties.
-The thing-in-itself represents, in a sense, the absolute truth that we aim for when seeking to know things as they truly are.
+The thing-in-itself represents, in a sense, the absolute truth we aim at when seeking to know things as they really are.

 With Kant, the idea is definitively established that we cannot know things-in-themselves.
 We can only know phenomena—that is, things as they have been modified to conform to our cognitive faculties: